About non-Atheists view of Atheism

 system, that the earth rotates around the sun, the coalescence of the Earth

-about 4.5 billion years ago, and evolution of the species
+about 4.5 billion years ago, the emergence of single-celled life, and evolution of the species

 of animals, etc. With the rise of of modern cosmology, geology, evolution, as